giacomociti/eye-shacl/validation.md

 ```
 where `this:` is the namespace associated with this library.

-To validate data against shapes, we first create validation rules from shapes (using [compilation](./rules//compile/) rules to generate other rules) and then we validate the data using the generated rules (as well as generic [runtime](./rules/validate/) ones).
+To validate data against shapes, we first create validation rules from shapes (using [compilation](./rules//compile/) rules) and then we validate the data using the generated rules (as well as generic [runtime](./rules/validate/) ones).

 ## compilation

 The compilation phase converts shapes into rules.

-A preliminary Skolemization step (calling `eye` with option `--no-qvars`) prevents blank nodes in shapes from being interpreted as variables in the corresponding rules created.
+A preliminary skolemization step (calling `eye` with option `--no-qvars`) prevents blank nodes in shapes from being interpreted as variables in the corresponding rules created.

 Rules are created for constraints and target declarations found in the shapes graph.